 The FDIC Institution Directory is a Registry.
 The entity Registry belongs to the Collection concept.

 The FDIC insures and regulates financial institutions that take deposits.
-Depository Institution is an entity in the data model, rolling up to the fundamental concept of the Role (R).
+A Depository Institution is an entity in the data model that rolls up to the fundamental concept of the Role (R).

-JPMC’s capital is a Balance, a subtype of Monetarey Amout.
+JPMC’s capital is a Balance, a subtype of Monetary Amount.
 The entity holds the number and more descriptive properties, such as the currency and date.
-Following the supertype hierarchy we see that Monetary Amount is a Scalar Quantity Value.
+Following the supertype hierarchy, we see that Monetary Amount is a Scalar Quantity Value.

 Our sample data as a concept map